alam689/Devops-Component/README.md

 **Confluence / Notion** — Wiki-style knowledge bases; pages are stored as structured documents and version-tracked so teams have a durable "source of truth" separate from chat.

+**Mattermost** — An open-source, self-hostable Slack alternative.
+How it works: same channel/webhook/bot model, but you run it on your own servers — favored where data residency or on-prem control matters.
 [⬆ Back to index](#part-1--component-index)

 ---